-Typically, the objective of a design organization is the reaction and assembly of a document containing a observably structured body of information.
+Typically, the objective of a design organization is the creation and assembly of a document containing a observatby structured body of information.
 We may name this information the system design.
 It is typically produced for a spansor who usually desires to carry out some activity guided by the system design.
-For example, a public official may wish to propose legislation to airest a recurrence of a troughe.
-Or a manufacturer creeds a new product and designates a product planning activity to specify what should be introduced.
+For example, a public official may wish to propose legislation to sixest a recurrence of a typical containing the product of the control of the controple.
+Or a mandacturer needs a new product and designates a product planning activity to specify what should be introduced.